-Based on material from this and previous field seasons, this site appears to contain Late Archaic/Early Woodland, Middle to early Late Woodland, Late Woodland and historic components.
+Based on material from previous field seasons, this site appears to contain Late Archaic/Early Woodland, Middle to early Late Woodland, Late Woodland and historic components.
 However, diagnostic artifacts indicate that the majority of the occupation debris found on the surface is probably derived from the Middle to early Late Woodland component.
-The diagnostic material recovered in 2007 support this age assessment.
-All three of the corner-notched bifaces are typical styles of the Middle Woodland period.
-The noded, dentate-stamped sherd is stylistically consistent with Middle Woodland Tittabawassee Ware ceramics (Fischer 1972).
 A Middle Woodland age AMS radiocarbon date of 1960+/-40 BP (2 Sigma cal.
 BC 40 to AD 120) was obtained from a sample of charred organic residue scraped from the interior of a Green Point Incised, Cross Hatched vessel excavated from this site in 2002 (Sommer 2004).
 Shovel testing has revealed that large areas of relatively intact site deposits exist away from the eroding edge of the riverbank.
 Artifacts collected from this site indicate that a variety of prehistoric activities were conducted ranging from flaked stone tool and ceramic manufacturing and use, to woodworking, food storage and/or preparation, and probably hunting and fishing and on-site butchery.
 Finally, the presence of fairly large quantities of FCR indicates that fire was being used for heat, and/or food preparation.